adobe/aem-experimentation/README.md

 ## Project instrumentation

+:warning: The plugin requires that you have a recent RUM instrumentation from the AEM boilerplate that supports `sampleRUM.always`.
+If you are getting errors that `.on` cannot be called on an `undefined` object, please apply the changes from https://github.com/adobe/aem-boilerplate/pull/247/files to your `lib-franklin.js`.

 ### On top of the plugin system

 The easiest way to add the plugin is if your project is set up with the plugin system extension in the boilerplate.